open-canada/vitals/docs/readme.md

 [usg1] Natural immunity vs. vaccine-induced immunity (Source: [cdc.gov](https://www.cdc.gov/mmwr/volumes/71/wr/mm7104e1.htm))

-- TBA

-[ukg1] COVID deaths vs. COVID-alone deaths (Source: [gov.uk](https://www.ons.gov.uk/aboutus/transparencyandgovernance/freedomofinformationfoi/deathsfromcovid19withnootherunderlyingcauses))

 - "Natural immunity with or without vaccine provided significantly reduced number of hospitalization in the age of delta".
 - "Natural immunity without vaccine resulted in less hospitations compared to Natural immunity with vaccine".

+[ukg1] COVID deaths vs. COVID alone deaths (Source: [gov.uk](https://www.ons.gov.uk/aboutus/transparencyandgovernance/freedomofinformationfoi/deathsfromcovid19withnootherunderlyingcauses))

+- Of all reported in UK COVID deaths, 13.6%  are due to COVID alone.
+- 78% of all COVID alone deaths occurred in people with 65+ of age.
+- Average age of death from COVID is 82.5 years, which is statistically equal to the average life expectancy in UK.

 [gcA] COVID-19 cases vs. COVID-19 deaths (Source: [canada.ca]()):